jonbnewman/mobx-store-provider/docs/typescript.md

 /// AppStore.ts (mobx-state-tree store/model)
 import { types, Instance } from "mobx-state-tree";

-const AppStore = types.model({
+// Define and export the AppStore export const AppStore = types.model({
   user: types.optional(types.string, ""),
 });

-// Create the interface to represent an instance of the AppStore interface IAppStore extends Instance<typeof AppStore> {}
+// Define and export the interface to represent an AppStore export interface IAppStore extends Instance<typeof AppStore> {}

-// Export the AppStore and its interface so components can use them export { AppStore, IAppStore };
 ```

 Then, in your component when calling the [createStore hook](/api/createStore) you must inform typescript what type is being returned by using that stores associated `interface` you defined for it: